 - Pizza dough: Easy to find in most grocery stores and neighborhood markets.
 You can also make pizza dough easily at home.
 I have been using this pizza dough recipe from Ricardo Cuisine for years and it works so well every time.

 - Vegan pesto: You can easily make you own pesto recipe using a food processor.
-Here is one of my favorite homemade version using walnuts for added healthy omega-3: vegan walnut pesto.
+Here is one of my favorite homemade version using walnuts for added healthy omega-3: vegan walnut pesto, or you can also make a vegan cashew basil pesto or a roasted red pepper pesto for this recipe.
 If you prefer buying it for a super quick recipe, then you can try using this vegan pesto from the brand Gotham Greens, although richer and made using oil.

 - Fresh tomatoes: used to make the bruschetta topping mix.
 I love using a sweeter kind of tomatoes, such as cherry or cocktail tomatoes, but choose whatever you can find especially if the tomatoes are not in season.
 Also, Roma tomatoes would work well since they are not as watery.
 In any case, definitely use fresh tomatoes, not canned!